swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-10-save-and-load-the-model-with-mlem/index.md

 #### Update `src/train.py`

-Update the `src/train.py` file to save the model with its artifacts with MLEM.
+Update the `src/train.py` file to save the model with MLEM.

+!!! info

+    MLEM can save model artifacts as well such as TFIDF vectorizer, etc.

+    When loading a model using MLEM, it will automatically load the artifacts if they are present, so you don't have to worry about it.

+    This is not covered in this guide as the model does not use any artifacts but can be really useful in some cases.

 ```py title="src/train.py" hl_lines="1 9 66-68 89-125"
 import json